kchu25/kchu25.github.io/blog/rnacompete.md

 3. Create a matrix where rows correspond to different sequences and columns correspond to different RBPs.

 ---
 Let's start with the first part.
-The goal here is to create a dictionary where the key–value pairs are of the form `(RBP-idenfiers, RBP)`.
+The goal here is to create a dictionary where the key–value pairs are of the form `(RBP-identifiers, RBP)`.
 The following code works on the `GSE41235_family.xml` to accomplish this.
 End result is a dict called `dict_rbp`.

 ````julia